Organization of the College

 The chief administrator of the District is the Superintendent/President, who is also the chief administrative officer of the College.
 The Superintendent/President serves as the Secretary to the Board of Trustees.

-The Vice President of Student Success is the chief student services officer of the College responsible for Counseling and Counseling services, Institutional Effectiveness and Planning, Institutional Research, student enrollment services including Admissions & Records and Financial Aid, Student Health and Wellness, Student Support Programs and Services, Student Life, Student Leadership, student due process and discipline, and the Tutoring and Academic Skills Center and Supplemental Instruction.
+The Vice President of Student Services is the chief student services officer of the College responsible for Counseling and Counseling services, student enrollment services including Admissions & Records and Financial Aid, Disabled Students Programs and Services, International Education Program, Veterans Services, Student Health and Wellness, Student Support Programs and Services, Student Life, Student Leadership, student due process and discipline, EDGE and plEDGE Programs, and the Tutoring and Academic Skills Center.

 The Vice President of Administrative Services functions as the chief financial officer of the college.
-In addition to budget development and oversight, Administrative Services is responsible for Fiscal Services, Maintenance and Operations, facilities construction and modernization, Public Safety and Emergency Preparedness, and Information Technology, as well as college auxiliary functions including food services, bookstore, and the golf center.
+In addition to budget development and oversight, Administrative Services is responsible for Fiscal Services, Maintenance and Operations, Public Safety and Emergency Preparedness, Information Technology and Auxiliary Services, Contracts and Purchasing.

-The Vice President of Human Resources & Employee Relations is responsible for management and operation of all human resources and employee relations functions of the College and for developing and recommending policy, goals, and objectives for human resources.
+The Vice President of Human Resources & Employee Relations is responsible for management and operation of all human resources and employee relations functions of the College, for developing and recommending policies, goals and objectives for human resources, and serves as the District Sexual Assault Liaison.
+The office serves as the single District office responsible for receiving all unlawful discrimination complaints.